Rishtey (2002 film): Synopsis

 Komal has been confined to her mansion by her father, where she has become very depressed and prone to fits.
 The doctor tells Yashpal that it will be difficult for her to heal until she finds her son.
 Yashpal tracks down Suraj and creates a situation in which Komal sees father and son together.
 Yashpal tries to get Karan kidnapped but Suraj intervenes.
 Suraj is then forced to explain the truth about Komal to Karan and his friends.
 Komal locates their home and goes there, only to be greeted by the sight of Vaijanti doing household chores.
 She misunderstands Vaijanti to be Suraj's lover, insults her and then leaves feeling distraught.
 Desperate to know her son, and spurred on by her father, Komal begins a custody battle after which she successfully gains custody of Karan.
 Karan is extremely upset about being separated from Suraj and refuses to reciprocate any of her affection.
 Yashpal throws a lavish party to celebrate the win in court, and Suraj tries to enter the premises without permission.
 Yashpal manhandles Karan, humiliates Suraj and has him arrested.
 The shocked court judge witnesses this incident and reformulates his judgement, by setting forth a condition that Suraj must earn 15 lakh rupees in three months time, in order to prove his ability to provide for Karans' needs.
 If this condition is met, Suraj will be awarded full custody.

 Having lost his job, Suraj decides to fight in a high stakes wrestling match in order to possibly win the prize money.
 In the meantime, Vaijanti comes across the woman, who originally claimed to be Suraj's mistress and suffering with leprosy now.
 The woman confesses that she never knew Suraj and was instead hired by Yashpal to pose as Suraj's lover, something which she deeply regrets.
 The truth about how Yashpal ordered Karan's death on the day he was born is also revealed.
 Vaijanti takes the woman to Komal's mansion and clears the air.
 Komal then rushes to the wrestling arena, but it has already begun.
 Suraj is beaten badly but regains strength upon seeing Komal.
 He ultimately wins and they reconcile.
+Yashpal then arrives and repents for his mistake, finally accepting defeat which was something he never did.
+They eventually become a happy family.